dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             <article class="question">
               <p class="faq-q">Are ragdolls hypoallergenic?</p>
               <p class="faq-desc">
                 No, this myth comes from their lack of an undercoat.
-Shedding of this undercoat is what causes many allergies.
+Shedding this undercoat is what causes many allergies.
+So Ragdolls cause less allergic reactions.
               </p>
               <button class="btn-plus">
                 <svg